Advanced Usage¶

 )

-grover_params = GroverOperator(oracle=oracle_params)
+grover_params = GroverOperator(oracle_params=oracle_params)

-circuit = await model_designer.synthesize_async()
+circuit = await model.synthesize_async()

 print(f"Circuit generation complete! {expression=}")